lstanisavljevic/kviz/README.md

+# Kviz

+This is a little quiz to support my guild presentation about similarity vs. contiguity in linguistics.

+It's based on Tim's boilerplate based on Mirabeau's boilerplate with NextJS, so it's well based.

+---

 # Next boilerplate

 This is based on the Mirabeau Front-end boilerplate but now React based (using NextJS) and stacked with new functionalities.